What Are Orofacial Myofunctional Disorders (OMD)?

 The SLP will examine the child's oral structures, watch the child eat crackers and drink juice, observe the child's habitual resting posture, ask questions about feeding history, oral habits, and dental/orthodontic history, and assess the child's articulation (speech sound production).
 The appointment lasts about an hour.

-Treatment May Be Recommended For a 4-7 Year Old Child If:
+Treatment May Be Recommended For A 4-7 Year Old Child If:

-For A 4-7 Year Old Child If:
+Treatment Is Not Recommended For A 4-7 Year Old Child If:

 Thumb Sucking Treatment Program